qeftser/cs408-final-project-caleb-pollock/README.md

 # Final Project CS408

+## Information On Using the Website

+There are a couple of files you can use in the repository for uploading and trying out the system with.
+They are ``launch_2.json`` and ``sample_file.txt``.
+The file ``launch_2_filled.json`` has had the correct parameters set for the analysis and the full graph generated for it, so you can look at that for an idea of what the parameters need to be set to.
+I will admit that I don't understand what most of the values mean, I just manipulated the equations to get the values that I was asked to find and then made sure that the people who did have context for the numbers thought that the output was correct :).

 ## General Theme

 I have been hanging out with the guys on the rocketry club lately, and have had the